Reconfigurable-Computing-CalPoly-Pomona/cFS_MSTAR/README.md

 ## Requirement
 - [PYNQ-Z1 or PYNQ-Z2 board](http://www.pynq.io/board.html)
-- MicoSD card larger than 8GB
+- MicoSD card larger than 8GB and a micro SD card reader
 - USB to Micro-USB cable
 - Ethernet cable
 - PYNQ Z1/Z2 image with cFS installed
+- Rufus
 You can get access to those image files with the following links:
 [PYNQ-Z1](https://drive.google.com/file/d/1yoU_Wow2pByiLZ8zkiGOuQvrZzIn2lcm/view?usp=sharing)
 [PYNQ-Z2](https://drive.google.com/file/d/1TFA6J8fHn6N-MsHMWj7cGD8iAalsMkgw/view?usp=sharing)

 You can also use PuTTY if you want to build access to the board.
 - [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)